Impact of weeds

 This page has information about the impact of weeds in the Northern Territory (NT).

-Weeds have many negative impacts on the environmental, economic, social and cultural impacts.
+Weeds can have many negative economic, environmental, social and cultural impacts.
 Some weeds also change fire behaviour and intensity.

 Weeds in the NT cost land managers millions of dollars each year.